CLHM-TMU/master-repo/README.md

 If you are using this pipeline locally on Windows, you have two options:
 * Use Docker -> set the ENVIRONMENT_TYPE variable in config.yaml to 'docker'
 * Install [WSL2](https://learn.microsoft.com/en-us/windows/wsl/about) -> if it's compatible with your machine, you can run the pipeline with the 'conda' ENVIRONMENT_TYPE.
+It is suggested to keep your naming convention simple: use hyphens for QIIME2 artefacts(.qza, .qzv) and underscores for everything else (.tsv, .csv) so you know which files are meant to be only processed via QIIME2.

 ## Contributing